Rectal Irrigation Decision Guide

 Suppositories or manual evacuation can help to empty the very end of the bowel (the rectum) whereas rectal irrigation can empty the rectum plus the lower part of the bowel, so some people find they get better results with rectal irrigation.
 Used regularly, rectal irrigation can prevent faecal incontinence and relieve symptoms of constipation.
 It can reduce bloating and abdominal discomfort.
 It is easy and hygienic to use.

-Rectal irrigation can be quicker to use and give predictable results.
+Rectal irrigation can be quicker to use and can give more predictable results.

 Your patient can choose when they want to empty their bowels, at a time that is convenient for them.